docker-leash/docker-leash/README.rst

 It is distributed as a web application backed by Flask_ and distributed in a friendly `MIT license`_.

-For more information, we encourage you the read the documentation, either `locally in this repository <./docs/>`_, or `hosted at ReadTheDocs.org <http://docker-leash.readthedocs.io/>`_.
+For more information, we encourage you the read the documentation online `hosted at ReadTheDocs.org <http://docker-leash.readthedocs.io/>`_.

 ..
 Warning::
    This is a work in progress.